Mailbox List¶

 If you wish to get mailbox_info flags only for a single mailbox, you can

-use mailbox_list_mailbox()
+use mailbox_list_mailbox().

 Directory permissions¶

-mailbox_list_get_permissions()
+mailbox_list_get_permissions() and

-can be used to get wanted
+mailbox_list_get_dir_permissions() can be used to get wanted

 permissions for newly created files and directories.